Farmers in Lai Chau compete in tea harvesting and processing.

 The tea leaves that meet the standards will be sifted to remove the tea dust.

-The finished product is dried tea leaves.
+The final product is dried tea leaves.

 The joy and happiness come from seeing the achievements of tea farmers create branded products on the market.